Radon FAQs

 About Radon Gas:

-Elevated radon has been found in brand new homes and homes over 150 years old.
-Regardless of its age, foundation type, heating system, air tightness, or building materials, the only way to know the radon level is to conduct a test.
+Unfortunately, yes.
+Elevated radon levels have been found in both brand-new homes and in homes over 150 years old since radon gas emanates from the ground.
+Regardless of age, foundation type, heating system, or building materials, you can only detect a home’s radon level through testing.

 Your Health:

-The Surgeon General has warned that radon is the first leading cause of lung cancer in the United States for those who do not smoke, and second leading cause for those who do smoke.
+The Surgeon General has warned that radon is the first leading cause of lung cancer in the United States for nonsmokers, and the second leading cause for those who do smoke.

-Breathing radon does not cause any short-term health effects such as shortness of breath, coughing, headaches, or fever.
+No. Breathing radon does not cause short-term health effects, including shortness of breath, coughing, headaches, or fever.

-Radon mitigation’s primary health benefit is reducing the risk of developing lung cancer.
-Certified radon mitigation system typically begins reducing radon levels within 48 hours of installation.
-As long as the radon fan is operating, homeowners reap the benefit for years.
-In addition, a radon system may lower humidity level in the basement of the home by reduced infiltration of moist soil air with the radon system.
+Yes.
+The primary benefit of radon mitigation is the reduced risk of developing lung cancer.
+Certified radon mitigation systems typically begin to reduce radon levels within the first week of installation.
+As long as the radon fan is running, the homeowner will reap the benefits for years.
+An added benefit is that a radon system may lower a basement’s humidity levels by reducing infiltration of moist soil air.

 Radon Mitigation Installation:

-Although radon systems are similar regarding components (radon fan, manometer gauge, PVC piping, etc.), there is not a "one-size-fits-all".
-Your property type, foundation design and initial radon gas measurement will affect which system layout is best for your home.
-Boulder Edge reviews each property for best options based on your home design.
+The components of all radon mitigation systems are similar: they all use a radon fan, manometer gauge, and PVC piping.
+But there’s no “one-size-fits-all” system.
+Your property type, foundation design, and initial radon gas measurement determine which system layout is best for your home.
+Our team reviews each individual property in-depth to find the best options for your property design.

-Yes.
-Radon systems are affected by electrical surges and human error.
-In the course of home repairs or renovations, the radon fan switch may be accidentally turned off, so check it first.
-Storms and high winds can cause electrical surges and spikes which may affect the fan.
-To release electrical surge, turn radon fan switch off for 3-5 minutes, then back on.
-If fan begins again, issue solved, BUT if fan does not turn on, please call Boulder Edge for service.
+This can happen for a variety of reasons.
+During home repairs or renovations, it’s possible the fan switch could be accidentally switched off, so check that first.
+Storms and high winds can also cause electrical surges and spikes that affect the fan.
+In that case, to release the surge, turn off your fan switch for three to five minutes, then turn it back on.
+The fan should start running again, but if it doesn’t, contact your radon mitigation specialist for service.

 Boulder Edge Mission